boolean-uk/student-submission-workflow/README.md

 Once you are ready to commit your changes there are a couple of steps to follow.

 First, we need to tell Git what changes we want to include as part of the next commit.
+In git terminology, this is known as *staging* our changes.
+We *stage* our changes prior to committing them using the `git add` command.

-This is done through the `git add` command.
-If you are unsure what files you've changed, you can run the `git status` command from your repository root to view the current state of your repository:
+If you are unsure what files you've changed, you can run the `git status` command from your repository root to view the current state of your repository.

 ![Clone](images/git-status.png)

-In this example, git is telling us we have 2 changes that have not yet been staged.
-The `README.md` file has been modified and we've also added a new image `images/vs-code-open-project.png`.
+In this example, git is telling us we have 2 changes that have not yet been staged - we've modified the `index.html` file and also added a new `styles.css` file.
 In this case, we want both of these changes to be included in our next commit, so we *stage* them using `git add`:

 ![Add](images/git-add.png)